 Simon started his career at a ship-owning company in Liverpool.
-He became a ship sale & purchase broker, also in Liverpool, in 1993 before moving to London in 1997.
+He became a Ship Sale & Purchase broker, also in Liverpool, in 1993 before moving to London in 1997.
 In 2008 he moved to Greece to open and run HSBC Shipping Services Ltd in Piraeus.
 Despite moving back to London at the end of 2012, he returned to Greece in 2013 to open a new sale & purchase venture in Piraeus with Ursa Shipbrokers, reaffirming his longstanding commitment to the Greek shipping industry.

-Agraduate of Boston University in Political Science and International Economics with over 25 years’ experience in the Financial Advisory, Banking and Shipping sectors.
+A graduate of Boston University in Political Science and International Economics with over 25 years’ experience in the Financial Advisory, Banking and Shipping sectors.
 Upon graduation from University servedas an officer in the United States Army and after being honorably discharged obtained further and specialized finance and investment education, while working with major financial institutions in New York, in advisory and sales of investment products and services.
 A native of Greece since 2004, engaged in the shipping sector with renowned ship brokerage firms, developing substantial experience in Sale and Purchase and shipping projects over a variety of ship types, dry, wet and specialproject business.
 Currently serving at Access Maritime Corp. in the Sales & Purchase / Projects department.

 Simiakaki Georgia, FICS

-Georgia Simiakaki is an Attorney-at-Law, she completed her law degree at Athens Law School and has been a member of the Piraeus Bar Association since 2007.
-She has obtained an LLM in Maritime Law from the Law School ofCity University London, on full scholarship.
-Her area of expertise is mainly Maritime Law, Corporate and Commercial Law.
-She is fluent in English, French and Spanish.
-She lectures in shipping law and legal aspects of shipping business.
+Georgia Simiakaki is an Attorney-at-Law; she completed her law degree at Athens Law School and has been a member of the Piraeus Bar Association since 2007.
+She has obtained an LLM in Maritime Law from the Law School of City University London, on full scholarship.
+Her area of expertise is mainly Maritime Law, Marine Insurance, Corporate and Commercial Law.
+She currently works for VC Marine Claims Adjusters and Consultants Ltd.

 Mr. Tsahalis graduated from Athens College in 1966 and studied Mathematics and Applied Mathematics.
-He counts nearly 40 years of experience as an executive in shipping company.
-He started his career in 1975 in the chartering department of one of the largest shipping companies, Thenamaris Shipmanagement Inc. From 1991 to 2013, he was the Chartering Manager of the chartering department of the same company, being responsible for the chartering of the company's fleet (35-40 tankers and 10-15 dry cargo ships) and having the supervision of a team of 7-9 chartering brokers.
+He counts 40 years of experience as an executive in shipping company.
+He started his career in 1975 in the chartering department of one of the largest shipping companies, Thenamaris Shipmanagement Inc. From 1991 to 2013, he was the Chartering Manager of the Chartering Department of the same company, being responsible for the chartering of the company's fleet (35-40 tankers and 10-15 dry cargo ships) and having the supervision of a team of 7-9 chartering brokers.

-Captain GEORGIOU ANDREAS, MICS
+Cpt GEORGIOU ANDREAS, fICS

 ZAIMIS TED, FICS

 Ted Zaimis is the owner of Alpha & Omega Marine Ltd dealing with hull and liabilities placements at Lloyd’s and London markets, and also consulting and advising on claims and risk management.
-He is ex-army and after completing his studies in maritime business and management at Liverpool John Moores University and an LLM Maritime Law at Southampton University, he has been in Lloyd’s market since 2006.
-He is a Fellow Member of the ICS, member of the Nautical Institute and Chartered Institute of Insurers.
+He is ex-army and after completing his studies in Maritime Business and Management at Liverpool John Moores University and an LLM Maritime Law at Southampton University, he has been in Lloyd’s market since 2006.
+He is a member of the Nautical Institute and Chartered Institute of Insurers.
 He has also contributed articles on maritime law and shipping business to Lloyd’s List, Shipping Network and International Shipping Monthly Review.

 Mr. Timagenis is a partner at Timagenis Law Firm (Greece).
 He is a practicing Greek lawyer (Piraeus Bar) and an English solicitor as well as a member of the Chartered Institute of Arbitrators and the Hellenic Maritime Law Association.
 His legal practice covers a broad area of shipping law both litigation and transactional.
 He has written a number of articles in both Greek and international journals on litigation, shipping law and ship finance and has spoken on various shipping law topics on international shipping law conferences and university courses around the world including Athens, Beijing, Buenos Aires, Lisbon, Oslo and Rhodes.
 Mr. Timagenis teaches shipping law and practice at the American College of Greece (Deree).
 He is also a PhD candidate at the Faculty of Law, University of Athens.
 Mr. Timagenis holds an LL.B.
 (Athens University, Faculty of Law), an LL.M. in Civil Procedural Law, (Athens University, Faculty of Law), and an LL.M. in International and Comparative Dispute Resolution (University of London, Queen Mary College).